András Hajós: Biography

-Born in 1969.
-He graduated from the Madách Imre Gimnázium in Budapest in 1987, after which he was recruited several times in the legal career, without results.
-However, he did not want to shame his brain research father without enrolling in a diploma, so he enrolled in sociology and obtained a degree in 1998.
-He then worked on a number of jobs: former waiter, manager, press in the town hall, founded jazz band in 1993 and commercial television channels since 2003.
+Born in 1969, he graduated from Madách Imre Gimnázium in Budapest in 1987, after which he attempted the admission test to law school several times, not reaching the cutoff score.
+However, he did not want to embarrass his brain researcher father by not getting a university degree, so he enrolled in sociology and graduated in 1998.
+He then worked on a number of jobs: former waiter, manager, press secretary at the town hall, founded a jazz band in 1993 and commercial television channels since 2003.

-According to his own statement, his scientific knowledge was not too high in his broadcast on the chemistry teaching of RTL Klub's Weekly Seven (Heti Hetes) on 23 December 2007 when he talked about potassium sulphate.
+According to his own admission, his scientific knowledge was not too high and he expressed his strong feeling of dislike towards the way chemistry used to be taught, when he spoke of potassium sulphate in an episode of RTL Klub's Weekly Seven (Heti Hetes) comedy panel show, on 23 December 2007.

 Career

 Musician career

-Founded in 1993, Emil.RuleZ! band frontman.
-His special style and humor earned a large fan base for the orchestra.
-So far, four albums have appeared: Zazie az ágyban, Hisztis, Zanga!zanga, and Gyere át!, as well as two of their singles Hello, tourist! and Ebola Cola.
+The frontman of the band Emil.RuleZ!, founded in 1993.
+Its unique style and brand of humor earned a large fan base for the band.
+So far, they released four records: Zazie az ágyban, Hisztis, Zanga!zanga, and Gyere át!, as well as two of their singles Hello, tourist! and Ebola Cola.

 Film and television career

-His own talkshow was launched in the spring of 2003 as Private Number, which was first aired on TV2, and after a break, Viasat 3 saw the audience Late Night with András Hajós.
-Since the end of the program, Hajós has strengthened the band of the weekly TV show of the RTL Klub.
-In 2005, he led me to Be in TV, where nine of them could be seen.
+His own talk show "Magánszám" ("Solo Act") was launched in the spring of 2003, first aired on TV2 and after a break, on Viasat 3 as Late Night with András Hajós also known as KEHA.
+Since the cancellation of the show, Hajós was one of the panellists on "Heti Hetes", a weekly TV show on RTL Klub.
+In 2005, he hosted 9 episodes of the tv show "Benne leszek a tv-ben".

-In the movie world, Get Up was released in 2002.
-Since then, he has had a Happy Birthday!
+His movie appearances began with Kelj fel, komám!
+(Get Up, mate!), released in 2002.
+Since then, he has had a part in Happy Birthday!
 (2003), Magyar vándor (2004), Zsiguli (2004), Virgo (2006).
-In 2007, the Go to Steam in Koltai's comedy, he formed the Gigantic Blind.
+In 2007, in Koltai's comedy Megy a gőzös (Train keeps arollin) he played the part of the gullible blind.

-András Hajós's best friend, companion and presenter in the programs of Private and KEHA.
-Boogie's Children's Plush Puncher, who was not yet two years old when he named the game later on for the media, was the classmate of Hajós High School, Csaba Bohemian Gaál.
-The figure associated with András Hajós is not the same as the ÁNTSZ doctor, although they are famous.
+Dr. Debreceni László

+András Hajós's best friend, companion and co-host of his shows, Magánszám and KEHA.

+The teddy bear used to belong to Gaál Csaba Boogie, a fellow student in Hajós' high school who named the future media star toy when he hasn't even turned 2.
+Apart from the name, the soft toy associated with András Hajós has no connection to the chief medical officer of ÁNTSZ.

 Since 2018, he has been hosting the culinary show The Great Bake Off Hungary, the Hungarian version of Great British Bake Off.